 Pick 5 gently used toys to give to charity

 Chances are, your room is packed with fun toys, including a whole bunch you no longer play with.
-Pack up all your toys that are still in good playing condition in a box to donate to a local shelter, Salvation Army, or other charity, Michaud says.
+Pack up all your toys that are still in good playing condition and put them in a box to donate to a local shelter, Salvation Army, or other charity, Michaud says.
 Bonus: It will make cleaning your room way easier!
-Don't miss these other fun ways to celebrate Earth Day.

 Use rechargeable batteries in your game controllers